GilsonLabUCSD/APR/APR_User_Manual.md

 * When using the HMR and perturb features, checking the parmed.log file is a good way to make sure that the parameters are perturbed as intended.

 * Of course, the most safe approach to make sure everything works as intended is to visually inspect the restart files and trajectories.
-The configurations of your system will imply whether the alignment, dummy atoms, solvation, translation and restraints are all set up and done correctly.
+The configurations of your system will imply whether the alignment, dummy atoms, solvation, translation and restraints are all set up or done correctly.